I lost my keys last month.

 We all have done it.
 In this case, these lost keys required all five of my family members and an hour and 45 minutes to find them.

-During my family’s all-out, turn-everything-upside-down search of our house, garage and cars, I kept saying to myself, the simplest answer probably is the correct one.
+During my all-out, turn-everything-upside-down search of our house, garage and cars, I kept saying to myself, the simplest answer probably is the correct one.
 For me, the simplest answer would have been that the keys were left in my car.
 So, we searched every crack and crevice of my car at least five times.
-But it took one final gasp of frustration during the last search of the car for me to take a step back, stare in the distance for some clarity (across the top of my SUV), and see my keys resting on the roof.
+But it took one final gasp of frustration during the last search of the car for me to take a step back, stare in the distance for some clarity (across the roof of my SUV), and see my keys resting on the roof.